What Can Be Done to Prevent Mining Accidents?

-People in charge of blasting operation attend specific training and are required to be licensed for the use of explosives and initiation systems.
+People in charge of blasting operations attend specific training and are required to be licensed for the use of explosives and initiation systems.
 Most mining countries set up a specific refresher safety training for experienced blasters to integrate fast-paced changing legislation (especially after 9/11) and the new technological trends.

-- Mining Machinery Manufacturers offer courses in machine operation and maintenance with emphasis on safe practices due to potential liabilities in case of an accident
+- Mining machinery manufacturers offer courses in machine operation and maintenance with emphasis on safe practices due to potential liabilities in case of an accident

 Common efforts of governments, mine operators, labor, professional organizations, and academia are likely to be the rule in most mining countries to promote up-to-date, efficient safety legislation and harmonization of practices.

 Nevertheless, international mining groups have developed exploitation and production health and safety standards that are implemented in their mines regardless of the countries where they are operating.
 As they are corporate standards adopted by listed groups, those standards and prescriptions are likely to be much more protective than many local regulations.

 The introduction of new technologies has been continuously contributing to reducing the injury and fatality rates in the mining industry.
 The larger occurrence of mining accidents in developing countries and in illegal mining operations is directly related to a lack of up-to-date technology, especially regarding:

 - Personal Protective Equipment: Standards personal protective equipment, including adequate radio communication devices or safety lamps that won't potentially trigger explosives atmospheres.

 - Exploitation Infrastructure: Exploitation infrastructure for fire alarm, gas management, miners rescue, ventilation, etc.